• Skip to primary navigation

 The first wave of e-bikes relied on simple cadence-based control resulting in quite unpredictable handling when cornering and during start/stop.
 Complementing this with a torque sensor to sense the force put into the pedals is a significant improvement.
 This is why the industry is chasing the ideal e-bike crank torque sensor to fulfill the requirements:

-On an e-bike, the applied pedaling torque of the rider is measured by the torque sensor and sent to the controller of the e-bike along with cadence information.
+On an e-bike, the torque sensor measures the applied pedaling torque of the rider and sends it to the controller of the e-bike along with cadence information.
 Based on this information an algorithm controls the motor speed and power.
-The performance of the e-bike as perceived by the rider depends heavily on how precisely and accurately the motor is controlled.
+The performance of the e-bike as perceived by the rider depends heavily on the precision and accuracy of the motor control.

 As with any other system, good performance starts with good quality input signals.
 The torque measurement in the sensor is a key component of the input to the controller.